Use plain English

 - There SHOULD be no acronyms, abbreviations, puns or legal/domain specific terms in the codebase without an explanation preceding it or a link to an explanation.

-- The name of the project or codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or branding for names.
+- The name of the codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or branding.

 - Any code, documentation and tests MAY have a translation.